 \section{Abstract}

-Authorization systems are increasingly relying on processing radio frequency (RF) waveforms at receivers to fingerprint (i.e., determine the identity) of the corresponding transmitter.
+Authorization systems are increasingly relying on processing radio frequency (RF) waveforms at receivers to fingerprint (i.e., determine the identity of) the corresponding transmitter.
 Federated learning (FL) has emerged as a popular paradigm to perform RF fingerprinting in networks with multiple access points (APs), as they allow effective deep learning-based device identification without requiring the centralization of locally collected RF signals stored at multiple APs.
-Yet, FL algorithms that operate merely on in-phase and quadrature (IQ) time samples incur high convergence rates, resulting in excessive training rounds and inefficient training times.
-In this work, we propose FLAME: an FL approach for multimodal RF fingerprinting.
-Our framework consists of simultaneously representing received RF waveforms in multiple complimentary modalities beyond IQ samples in an effort to reduce training times.
+Yet, FL algorithms that operate merely on in-phase and quadrature (I/Q) time samples incur high convergence rates, resulting in excessive training rounds and inefficient training times.
+In this work, we propose FLAME: an FL approach for multi-modal RF fingerprinting.
+Our framework consists of simultaneously representing received RF waveforms in multiple complementary modalities beyond I/Q samples in an effort to reduce training times.
 We theoretically demonstrate the feasibility and efficiency of our methodology and derive a convergence bound that incurs lower loss and thus higher accuracies in the same training round in comparison to single-modal FL-based RF fingerprinting.
-Extensive empirical evaluations validate our theoretical results and demonstrate the superiority of FLAME with with improvements of up to 30\% in comparison to multiple considered baselines.
+Extensive empirical evaluations validate our theoretical results and demonstrate the superiority of FLAME in comparison to multiple considered baselines.